Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Hashing sensitive data

-If you need to hide sensitive data (to hide PII data and be compliant with GDPR) we suggested to use the replace patterns so that you can replace IP addresses with static values like X.X.X.X.
-But that can complicate observability if you want to see the trace, or see all the requests from the specific IP address.
-Now, by using hashing functions you can get the same values for the same IP addresses, so that can help you to identify similar values.
+If you need to hide sensitive data (to hide PII data and be compliant with GDPR) we suggest using the replace patterns so that you can replace IP addresses with static values like X.X.X.X.
+But that can complicate observability if you want to see the trace, or see all the requests from a specific IP address.
+Now, by using hashing functions, you can get the same values for the same IP addresses, so that can help you to identify similar values.

 With the annotation logs-hashing.1-match you can specify a match regexp.